-* Five Italian Serie A matches which had been scheduled to go ahead behind closed doors on Feb.
-29-March 1, including the key clash between Juventus and Inter Milan, have been postponed to May 13, Italy’s soccer league said.
+* Six Italian Serie A matches which had been scheduled to go ahead behind closed doors on Feb.
+29-March 1, including the clash between Juventus and Inter Milan, have been postponed to May 13, Italy’s soccer league said.

 The Coppa Italia final, due to be played May 13, was moved to May 20.

 The government extended a ban on supporters at matches in three regions but lifted it in the Piedmont region, home to title holders Juventus.